1f991/patreon-php-example/README.md

 PATREON_REDIRECT_URI="http://patreon.localhost/login.php"
 ```

+> ⚠ Do not log in to your Patreon PHP website with your creator account.
+You
+must create a new account for testing.
+If you log in with your creator account
+then your `Creator's Access Token` will be reset and all requests will fail.
+When that happens you will need to repeat step 4 again. via [patreondevelopers.com](https://www.patreondevelopers.com/t/118/2).

 Visit your Patreon PHP example website again and click "log in if you're already
 a patron →" to confirm everything is working as expected.